 I’m also not a fan of the brake’s bar clamp.
-The broad pitch threads driving into the plasticky material doesn’t feel premium.
-There’s a lot of friction, and it feels like you’re stripping threads, even if you’re not.
+The broad pitch threads driving into the plasticky material don’t feel premium.
+There’s a lot of friction, and it feels as though you’re stripping threads, even if you’re not.

 Magura MT8 Pro brakes bottom line

 There are plenty of Magura fans out there, who like the softer lever feel that doesn’t grab at the brake rotor when you first pull the brake lever.
-Personally, I prefer a firmer-feeling brake, with less lever travel overall, though.
+Personally, I prefer a firmer-feeling brake, with less lever travel overall.

 The MT8s have decent stopping power, but their overall braking feel didn’t blow me away, and I’m not a fan of the Magura lever either.